-Private data from digester developers in Washington suggest the following costs for construction of new digesters with RNG production.
-One analysis looked at a project serving 2,000 milk cows and producing 64,500 MMBtu of RNG annually for pipeline injection.
+For construction of new digesters with RNG production, one analysis looked at a new project serving 2,000 milk cows and producing 64,500 MMBtu of RNG annually for pipeline injection.
 It estimated the capital cost at \$7.5 million and annual operation costs of \$323,270.
 Another larger project producing 165,000 MMBtu annually was found to have a capital cost of more than \$18 million, including pipeline and injection.
 One additional analysis found that building a new dairy digester to produce 473,040 MMBtu per year RNG could cost almost \$25 million, with operation costs of \$2.2 million per year.

 Large-scale municipal digesters can be developed along with smaller-scale, distributed digesters for food residuals collected on streets from homes and businesses or at food processing facilities.
 Recent engineering analysis by King County of the potential for capturing biogas predicted net capital costs ranging from \$180 to \$300 per ton of processed material, depending on the type of digester system and public-private partnership used.
-This is equivalent to \$52 to \$86 per MMBtu capacity.6 Put another way, a municipal food waste digester project producing a desirable 1,000 scfm of biogas would require a capital investment of \$25 million to \$45 million.
+This is equivalent to \$52 to \$86 per MMBtu capacity.5 Put another way, a municipal food waste digester project producing a desirable 1,000 scfm of biogas would require a capital investment of \$25 million to \$45 million.